fossillogic/fossil-io/README.md

 #### Adding via Meson Git Wrap

-To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use `dependency('fossil-test')` in `meson.build` so Meson can fetch and build it automatically.
+To add a git-wrap, place a `.wrap` file in `subprojects` with the Git repo URL and revision, then use `dependency('fossil-io')` in `meson.build` so Meson can fetch and build it automatically.

 #### Adding via Conan GitHub repository